![]() |

-Will be published in English by KONA Publishing, North Carolina, USA.
-Title: The Challenge of Motivation.
+The book is published in English with Amazon.
+Title: Getting People Right.
 The author of the book is H. Arne Maus, developer and founder of the Identity Compass.

 What does the press say: